 Effective January 1, 2020, if an ADU is determined to be a residential unit (living space, bathroom, and kitchen, or kitchen hookups), and is 750 square feet or greater, then it should be classified and assessed fees at the multi-family residential rate in proportion to the existing primary dwelling unit.
 For example, if a single family dwelling is 1675 square feet and a new ADU of 850 square feet is proposed to be built, divide the square footage of the ADU by the square footage of the existing primary dwelling unit (850 / 1675 = 0.507463 at least six decimal points) and multiply this proportion times the current multi-family dwelling rate for the applicable zone to determine the fees due.
 If an ADU is less than 750 square feet, then fees are not due.
-If an ADU square footage, then the full multi-family dwelling rate should be used.
+If an ADU square footage is equal to or greater than the primary unit square footage, then the full multi-family dwelling rate should be used.